Multimeter Voltage Symbol (Guide & Photos)

 AC Voltage

 When you measure the alternating current (AC), you should set up the multimeter for AC voltage.
 The wavy line over the letter V represents the AC voltage.
-In older models, the letters VAC represents the AC voltage.
+In older models, the letters VAC represent the AC voltage.

 DC Voltage

-To measure the direct current voltage, you can use the DC voltage setup.
-The solid line and dotted line over the letter V represent the direct current voltage.(3)
+You can use the DC voltage setup to measure the direct current voltage.
+The solid and dotted lines over the letter V represent the direct current voltage.

 Multivolts